raymon-02/http-log-monitor/README.md

 * JMX/REST API to start/stop/restart event handling
 * API for http event streaming from outside system (via WebSocket)
 * Chart for statistic with alerts visualisation
 * Detect and handle abnormal events that don't suite current timeline (e.g. events that already happened or events with future time)
+* User arguments validation
+* Unit and integration tests on all components